Facebook Pixel

 It is possible that prospects might wander off to competitor sites for comparisons.
 To avoid such cases, an authority perception campaign shares prominent social proof about a company to raise brand credibility.
 These campaigns must also include what differentiates a brand from its competitors with the help of comparison tables.

-This example from Drift makes a full comparison with their competitors.
+This lead nurturing email example from Drift makes a full comparison with their competitors.
 Intercom vs Drift leveraged the power of social proof and relatable customer stories as the face of their competitive nurture campaign.
 It leverages social proof, copy, and design to make its case and very well succeeds in it.

 Social Proof Email